Winner will be honored on Monday, April 7 at Final Four in Nashville

 As a student-athlete, Schmidt played collegiately at West Liberty State in Wheeling, W.Va.
 A member of the Dean's List, Schmidt was a four-time West Liberty State College Scholar Athlete while earning a degree in education.

-Schmidt and his wife, Brittany, have a son Jackson.
+Schmidt and his wife, Brittany, have two sons Jackson and Zachary.